clarice-eng7117/smoky-is-my-favourite-whiskey-profile/README.md

 ## 🥃 Project Conclusion

 Traditional whisky regions are rich historical, cultural, and marketing designations rather than binding flavor blueprints.
 While purchasing an **"Islay"** bottle remains a highly reliable shortcut to expect heavy smoke, expecting a **"Highland"** malt to taste inherently different from a **"Speyside"** malt is an organoleptic misconception disproven by spatial data.
-Ultimately, a distillery’s unique engineering profile—such as still shapes, cut-points, and cask selection—dictates flavor far more heavily than geographic terroir.
+Ultimately, a distillery’s unique engineering profile-such as still shapes, cut-points, and cask selection which dictates flavor far more heavily than geographic terroir.

 ---